ericsonga/TeacherCSP/_sources/CSPNameStrings/assignNameStr.rst

    print(fullName)

 .. note::
-   A string is a sequence of characters enclosed in a pair of single or double quotes.
+   A string is a sequence of characters enclosed in a pair of single, double, or triple quotes.
 If you start a string with a single quote you must end it with a single quote.
 If you start a string with a double quote you must end it with a double quote.
 You must use the ``+`` operator to append strings together.

 We can use the ``input`` **function** in Python to get your first and last name and then print your full name.
 A **function** can take input and returns some value.